kubernetes/community/contributors/devel/conformance-tests.md

 To quote:

 > For example, a v1.3 master should work with v1.1, v1.2, and v1.3 nodes, and
 > should work with v1.2, v1.3, and v1.4 clients.

 Conformance tests for a given version should be run off of the release branch that corresponds to that version.
 Thus `v1.2` conformance tests would be run from the head of the `release-1.2` branch.

 For example, suppose we're in the midst of developing kubernetes v1.3.
-The following clusters must pass conformance tests built from the following
+Clusters with the following versions must pass conformance tests built from the following branches:
-branches:

 | cluster version | master | release-1.3 | release-1.2 | release-1.1 |
 | --------------- | -----  | ----------- | ----------- | ----------- |